kaykyb/thayna/DOCUMENTATION.md

 #### Components

 You can call a component by it's defined `<tag>`.
 Components act like placeholders in thayna.js.
-When thayna.js parses the document, the innerHTML of the component's tag is thaynad by the template defined in javascript.
+When thayna.js parses the document, the innerHTML of the component's tag is replaced by the template defined in javascript.

 #### The content-dropper tag